 Nr.
 Hawick, Scottish Borders

-The hide seats four people, plates are fitted to take tripod heads or bean-bags are available is required.
-Tripods can be used if preferred it is also heated and has internet connection if required and toilet facilities are available.
+The hide seats four people, and plates are fitted to take tripod heads or beanbags are available if required.
+The hide is also heated and toilet facilities are available.
 We now have wheelchair access to the hide

-The birds are 12 – 16 feet from the camera on multiple set ups including a reflection pool (summer months)
+The birds are 12 – 16 feet from the camera on multiple setups including a reflection pool

-The birds visiting are great spotted woodpecker, nuthatch, tree creeper, lesser redpoll, blue tit, great tit, coal tit, long tailed tit (in winter), dunnock, goldfinch, robin, pheasant, collared dove, occasionally Sparrowhawk, occasionally spotted flycatcher, blackbird, tree sparrow, house sparrow. brambling. grey wagtail
+Some of the birds visiting are, the great spotted woodpecker, nuthatch, Eurasian jay, treecreeper, common redpoll, blue tit, great tit, coal tit, long-tailed tit (in winter), dunnock, goldfinch, Robin, pheasant, collared dove, occasionally Sparrowhawk, occasionally spotted flycatcher, blackbird, tree sparrow, the house sparrow. brambling. grey wagtail

 The birds are very close and exceptionally good images can be expected with great backgrounds.